 How much is car insurance for a 30-year-old?

-Age is one of the biggest factors that impacts how much you pay for car insurance as a 30-year-old driver.
+In all states except Hawaii, age is one of the biggest factors that impacts how much you pay for car insurance as a 30-year-old driver.
 Another factor is the types of insurance coverage that you choose.
 If you choose the minimum coverage policy required by your state, the average cost for 30-year-old insurance is $544 per year.
 If you opt for a full coverage policy, the average cost for a 30-year-old policy is $1,850 per year.

 Average car insurance costs for 30-year-old men and women